-- 1. The proposed ordinance, bylaw, or amendment is submitted to the Selectmen.
-Such proposal may be submitted by: - a.)
-Board of Selectmen;

-- b.)
-Board of Appeals; - c.)
-Individual(s) owning land to be affected by change or adoption; - d.)
-Registered voters pursuant to Section 10 of Chapter 39 MGL; - e.)
-Planning Board; - f.)
-Regional Planning Agency; - g.)
-Others, if so provided by the Sturbridge Municipal Charter. - 2.
-Within fourteen (14) days of receipt, the Selectmen shall submit the zoning proposal to the Planning Board for review, public hearing thereon, and report.
-(MGL c40A §5) - 3.
-Notice of the public hearing shall be given and the notice of the public hearing shall be: - a.)
-Published in a newspaper of general circulation in the town once in each of two successive weeks.
-The first publication shall not be less than fourteen (14) days before the day of the hearing.
-The date of the public hearing should not be counted in the 14 days. - b.)
-Posted in a conspicuous place in the Town Hall for a period of not less than fourteen (14) days before the day of the hearing.

-The notice shall be mailed to the Central Massachusetts Regional Planning Commission, the Planning Boards of all abutting towns, and the Department of Housing and Community Development by certified mail prior to the hearing.

-- 4. The Notice of the Public Hearing shall include: - a.)
-The time, date, and place of the hearing; - b.)
-The subject matter, sufficient for identification; - c.)
-The place where text and maps may be inspected. - 5.
-Within sixty-five (65) calendar days after the zoning proposal is submitted to the Planning Board by the Board of Selectmen, the Planning Board shall hold its Public Hearing. - 6.
-The Planning Board shall submit its final report with recommendations to the Town Meeting.
-The report may be written or oral. - 7.
-The Town Meeting shall take action on the zoning proposal within six (6) months of the Planning Board Public Hearing.
-If more than six months have passed, the Planning Board must hold a new Public Hearing before Town Meeting may lawfully vote on the proposal.
-(MGL c40A§5)
+- A. Zoning amendments: procedural steps for the adoption of zoning Ordinance, bylaw or amendment thereto:. - (1) The proposed ordinance, bylaw, or amendment is submitted to the Selectmen.
+Such proposal may be submitted by: - (a) Board of Selectmen; - (b) Board of Appeals; - (c) Individual(s) owning land to be affected by change or adoption; - (d) Registered voters pursuant to MGL c.
+39, § 10; - (e) Planning Board; - (f) Regional Planning Agency; - (g) Others, if so provided by the Sturbridge Municipal Charter. - (2) Within 14 days of receipt, the Selectmen shall submit the zoning proposal to the Planning Board for review, public hearing thereon, and report.
+(MGL c.
+40A, § 5) - (3) Notice. - (a) Notice of the public hearing shall be given and the notice of the public hearing shall be: - [1] Published in a newspaper of general circulation in the Town once in each of two successive weeks.
+The first publication shall not be less than 14 days before the day of the hearing.
+The date of the public hearing should not be counted in the 14 days. - [2] Posted in a conspicuous place in the Town Hall for a period of not less than 14 days before the day of the hearing. - (b) The notice shall be mailed to the Central Massachusetts Regional Planning Commission, the Planning Boards of all abutting towns, and the Department of Housing and Community Development by certified mail prior to the hearing. - (4) The notice of the public hearing shall include: - (a) The time, date, and place of the hearing; - (b) The subject matter, sufficient for identification; - (c) The place where text and maps may be inspected. - (5) Within 65 calendar days after the zoning proposal is submitted to the Planning Board by the Board of Selectmen, the Planning Board shall hold its public hearing. - (6) The Planning Board shall submit its final report with recommendations to the Town Meeting.
+The report may be written or oral. - (7) The Town Meeting shall take action on the zoning proposal within six months of the Planning Board public hearing.
+If more than six months have passed, the Planning Board must hold a new public hearing before Town Meeting may lawfully vote on the proposal.
+(MGL c.
+40A, § 5)